-Or, for the hipster pups out there, Winterville in East London’s hip Victoria Park (23rd November – 5th January), has a traditional feel, and boasts an amazing fairground, plenty of food stalls and has much more open space than a few of the other markets – perfect for pups.
+Or, for the hipster pups out there, Winterville on Clapham Common (23rd November – 1st January), has a traditional feel, and boasts an amazing fairground, plenty of food stalls and has much more open space than a few of the other markets – perfect for pups, who are allowed until 5pm.
 Make a weekend of it and book a stay at The Curtain and you’ll be perfectly positioned to take in the magic of Columbia Road Flower Market on Sunday morning, which is sure to be filled with festive cheer and blooms in equal measure.

 Elsewhere, Wiltshire’s Floating Christmas Market (2nd December) is simply magical.
 Hosted on canal boats in Bradford upon Avon, the market serves delicious mulled wine and sweet treats from the wintery waterside.
 The Christmas market in Winchester (20 November – 22 December) is another unique find as it is situated in Winchester Cathedral’s close, which provides a spectacular backdrop to the yummy food and drink, and the market is noted for its high-quality produce.
 Exeter’s Christmas markets (16th November – 17th December) represent the very best of the south west, with over 50 traders and a great mix of food.
 While Bath’s Christmas market (23rd November – 10th December) never fails to impress.
 Situated between the historic Abbey and the Roman Baths, cute little chalets offer everything from handmade decorations to homemade cakes and festive drinks (ever tried white gluhwein?)